Become a Mentor

 - Ability to communicate openly, non-judgementally and clearly with clients as well as your line manager – triangulation of support

 While the following are not requirements for applicants, we are interested to hear from you if you have any experience in; employment services, mental health, working alongside marginalised groups, youth or support work.

 Prior experience is not necessary.
 We hire people from diverse working backgrounds.

-We strongly encourage applications from people with a disability, Aboriginal and Torres Strait Islander people, Culturally and Linguistically Diverse people, and LGBTQIA+ people.
+We strongly encourage applications from people with a disability, Aboriginal and Torres Strait Islander people, Culturally and Linguistically Diverse people, and people from the LGBTIQA+ community.
 We welcome and value your lived experience and knowledge.
-If you are comfortable doing so, please let us know in your cover letter if this applies to you if you applying for a mentor position with us.
+If you are comfortable doing so, please let us know in your cover letter if this applies to you.
 We are currently dismantling barriers to internal inclusion to continually build a more supportive workplace culture.

-Apply by sending us your resume and cover letter outlining why you are the person for this role with the subject line “[YOUR SUBURB]: Mentor Application” using the link below.
+Apply below by sending us your resume and cover letter outlining why you are the person for this role.